Malay invasions of Sri Lanka: Background

-First Invasion
+First invasion

-While preparing for the battle with Kalinga Magha, Chandrabhanu, a Javaka or 'Malay ruler' from the South-east Tambralinga kingdom (present-day Thailand) invaded Sri Lanka in 1244 all of a sudden, with a host armed with blow-pipes and poisoned arrows.
+While preparing for the battle with Kalinga Magha, Chandrabhanu, a Javaka or 'Malayan ruler' from the South-east Tambralinga kingdom (present-day Thailand) invaded Sri Lanka in 1244 all of a sudden, with a host armed with blow-pipes and poisoned arrows.
 He may have been a sea-pirate, and descended on the Island later on.
 It is unknown why Chandrabhanu actually wanted to invade the country, but it is most accepted that he invaded Sri Lanka with the aim of claiming the sacred tooth relic of the Buddha in Sri Lanka.
-To handle the unexpected Malay invasion, Prince Veerabahu, the nephew of Parakramabahu II was sent by force to oust Chandrabhanu.
+To handle the unexpected Malayan an invasion, Prince Veerabahu, the nephew of Parakramabahu II was sent by force to oust Chandrabhanu.

-Second Invasion
+Second invasion

 Chandrabhanu was defeated, but he was able to move North (present-day Jaffna) and secure the Tamil throne for several years.
 Not long after, he began setting up a plan to re-invade Dambadeniya.
 He declared himself as the king of Jaffna and adopted the regnal name 'Srīdḥarmarāja'.

 Chandrabhanu's reign in Jaffna gave the opportunity to the Pandya Empire to intervene with territorial control in the North, and thus the Pandya king Sadayavarman Sundara Pandyan invaded and Chandrabhanu had to submit to Pandya rule as a vassal.

 However, despite the invasions, he was able to spend his time in religious and pious works.
 According to contemporary records, he held a convocation to reform the Buddhist priesthood, and repaired and constructed Buddhist temples throughout the region.

 Due to these activities, this cunning king was soon able to win the hearts of the Sinhalese and Tamils living in the North.
 Taking advantage of this opportunity, King Chandrabhanu gathered a large army from the north and invaded Dambadeniya to capture the Tooth Relic.

 However, King Parakramabahu II mobilized an army in favor of Jatavarman Veera Pandyan, the emperor of the Pandyan kingdom and fought with Chandrabhanu.
 According to historical records, King Chandrabhanu was defeated and killed in the war.